truher/frc-test/cv1/retroreflection.md

 # Retroreflection

-The key features perceived by the vision system are the retroreflective tape targets provided in the FRC field.
+The key features perceived by the vision system are the __retroreflective tape vision targets__ provided in the FRC field.
 In order to understand how to best build a system around them, we should first understand a bit about retroreflection.

 First, what is it exactly?
 The [game manual](https://firstfrc.blob.core.windows.net/frc2022/Manual/2022FRCGameManual.pdf) tells us